• Peaceful Post-Retirement Life

 • How to choose a pension plan?

-When choosing a pension plan, consider factors like your age, financial goals, risk appetite, expected retirement age, and whether you prefer guaranteed returns or market-linked growth.
+To choose from the best pension plans in India, consider factors like your age, financial goals, risk appetite, expected retirement age, and whether you prefer guaranteed returns or market-linked growth.
 Comparing different options can also help make an informed decision.

-• How to get ₹2 lakh per month pension?
+• How to get a ₹2 lakh per month pension?

-To achieve a monthly pension of ₹2 lakh, invest approximately ₹7,000 per month at the age of 30 years at a 15% annual return.
-This will accumulate around ₹4.91 crore at the age of 60 years, allowing you to receive the desired pension of ₹2 lakh after purchasing an annuity.
+To achieve a monthly pension of Rs.
+2 lakh, invest approximately Rs.
+7,000 per month at the age of 30 at a 15% annual return.
+This will accumulate around Rs.
+4.91 crore by the age of 60, allowing you to receive the desired pension after purchasing an annuity.

 • Which is the best pension plan?

-The National Pension Scheme (NPS) is the best government pension plan.
-Under the New Tax Regime, NPS subscribers get up to 14% employer deduction from their basic salary; Under the Old Tax Regime, a deduction of up to 10% of basic salary is available.
-Besides, subscribers in the Old Tax Regime can also get a Rs.
-50,000 rebate under section 80CCD (1B), which is over and above the Section 80C benefits.
-Its key features, like market-linked returns, flexible investment options, affordability, and exclusive tax benefits, make NPS investors' top choice.
+The National Pension Scheme (NPS) is one of the best government pension plans available in the market.
+Under the New Tax Regime, NPS subscribers get up to a 14% employer deduction from their basic salary.
+Under the Old Tax Regime, a deduction of up to 10% of basic salary is available, and subscribers can also get up to ₹50,000.
+Its market-linked returns, flexible investment options, affordability, and exclusive tax benefits make NPS the top choice among investors.
+You can also consider best pension plans offered by private insurance companies.

 Reels, Shorts & Web Stories